-The Board shall meet after a request has been presented to the athletic/activity director to consider a disciplinary case involving an athlete or individual in a competitive activity (Auto Club, Business Professionals of America, Chess Team, Debate Team, Flag Squad, FCCLA,Math Team, Model United Nations, Competitive Dance (Pom Pon), Scholastic Bowl Team, Science Bowl Team, Science Olympiad, Special Olympics, Speech Team, Student Congress Club, and Worldwide Youth Science & Engineering Club).
-The

-Board shall weigh the evidence that is presented and, after considering the best interests of the student and the school, make a decision on the student's case.
+The Board shall meet after a request has been presented to the athletic/activity director by the activity sponsor or coach to consider a disciplinary case involving an athlete or individual in a competitive activity (an activity that has a competitive season and/or has a year ending culminating competition)).
+The Athletic/Activity Board shall weigh the evidence that is presented and, after considering the best interests of the student and the school, make a decision on the disposition of the student's case.